Introduction

 Understanding the QRS Complex: Key to ECG Interpretation

-The ECG QRS complex plays a crucial role in ECG interpretation, as it reflects the electrical activity of ventricular depolarization and marks the beginning of ventricular contraction.
+The QRS complex plays a crucial role in ECG interpretation, as it reflects the electrical activity of ventricular depolarization and marks the beginning of ventricular contraction.
 This wave comprises three distinct components:

 - the Q wave (a downward deflection)